Kat632/P2-Play-Your-Cards-Right/README.md

 *	To fine-tune and implement the skills I have learnt so far on my course.

+*	To provide a visually pleasing retro game environment to entertain the user.

 **3. Structure**

-I designed this website to create a more modern and eye-catching version of the original website.
-See above for link to original website.
-The original website was built by Clive Pearson using a Wordpress template.
-My version of the website utilises modern internet protocols to create a more aethetically pleasing experience for the user.
+I designed this website to have a retro look since, as stated previously, it is based loosely around the old 1980s TV show and computer game.

+I wanted the layout to be visually simple.

 **4. Skeleton**

 *	Wireframes - please see below in the Design section.

-*	Fixed footer for the purpose of a strong and constantly present Call To Action.
+*	Fixed footer for the purpose of always displaying the author of the game to the user.

-*	Home page, Planning page, Tactics page, Contact page.
+*	Fixed header for the purpose of displaying the name of the game to the user.

+*	Play area in the middle of the screen that displays the various elements of the game.

+*	Sound toggle button and game play buttons are always in the same place.

 **5. Surface**